 Conclusions

 Nothing is new under the sun.
 That identification of causative variants is hard follows from classical quantitative genetic theory, and early calculations on marker-assisted selection already suggested that the benefits of selection on known genetic variants is limited to large effects (Soller, 1978).
-We should not act too surprised.
-However, while it is true that quantitative genetics, in many ways, operates in the same framework now as it always has, I believe that the confluence of new data, new data analysis methods and new models put us on the cusp of new theories of how selection works, that might help us make good use of large-scale genomic data.
+However, one might hope that the confluence of new data, new data analysis methods and new models might help us make better use of large-scale genomic data in the future.

 Funding